sjg10/flask-google-mqtt-connector/README.md

 ## Running
 Run a `docker-compose build` followed by `docker-compose up -d` to run and register the service to always restart.
 Use docker compose to control and monitor the app (https://docs.docker.com/compose/)

+## Device Configuration

+To configure the devices after starting the service navigate to `/admin` in your browser and edit the database there.

+Edits will persist.
+Delete `data/db.sqlite` and run `docker-compose restart` to reset the device list.